 Another way to develop college readiness is to take dual-enrollment courses, which are actual college classes for which the student automatically earns both high school and college credit hours.
-MDS offers college English and math classes.
+MDS offers college English, math, and language classes.
 The advantage to taking dual-enrollment courses at Mount de Sales is that our faculty members are adjunct professors who teach Wesleyan College courses on our campus; thus, students have the comfort level of taking classes taught by teacher they know in a familiar environment.

 Teaching Critical Skills

 Success in college requires strong organizational, collaboration, and communication skills.
 Mount de Sales’s core curriculum and elective courses are infused with opportunities to practice these skills.
 MDS is the only independent school in Middle Georgia approved to offer AP Research and AP Seminar.
 In AP Research, students investigate topics in a variety of subject areas, write research-based essays, and design and give presentations both individually and as part of a team.
 In the follow-up course, AP Seminar, students design, plan, and conduct a yearlong research-based investigation to address a self-selected research question.